What is the Most Accurate Forex Indicator?

 You as the reader are highly encouraged to add your opinion in the chat down below.
 There are certainly existing combinations which I have not mentioned.
 Please take a minute to let us and other traders know what your favorite mixture is.

-Identifying the best indicator combinations
+Identifying the best indicator combinations in forex

 In the first place, this post is only considering tools and indicators and NOT price action.
 Price action reading and candlestick patterns always have a universal importance, no matter what strategy or analysis is done.
 The below-mentioned indicator combinations are only considering indicators and tools, and price action and candlestick can always be added.